AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    C. Expression functions must have at least one "return" statement.
    D. :answer:`Expression functions do not allow "out" parameters.`

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Expression functions can be declared anywhere a regular function is declared.`
+   A. Expression functions can be declared anywhere a regular function is declared.
-   B. :explanation:`An expression function body can act as its own specification.`
+   B. An expression function body can act as its own specification.
-   C. :explanation:`Expression functions only contain an expression - no "return" statement allowed.`
+   C. Expression functions only contain an expression - no :ada:`return` statement allowed.
-   D. :explanation:`Correct - no way to assign a value to an "out" parameter.`
+   D. Correct - no way to assign a value to an :ada:`out` parameter.

 ====================
 Potential Pitfalls